The Charlie Brown Suite & Other Favorites: Background

 The Charlie Brown Suite & Other Favorites is the result of efforts made by Vince Guaraldi's son, David, to secure the rights needed to distribute some of his father's previously unreleased material.

 The centerpiece selection is the orchestrated, 40-minute Charlie Brown Suite, originally taped live on a reel-to-reel audio tape recording device on May 18, 1969, during a benefit performance at Mr. D's, a theater/restaurant in San Francisco's North Beach region.
 The orchestral accompaniment was performed by chamber ensemble Amici Della Musica, under the direction of Welsh conductor Richard Williams.

 The archived recording was acquired from Guaraldi's ex-wife, Shirley, by New Age pianist George Winston.
 A lifelong Guaraldi fan, Winston ultimately provided David Guaraldi with the concert recording, who, along with producer Dawn Atkinson, assembled the tapes for remastering and "sweetening" to make the concert more presentable for a mainstream release.
 The suite itself is divided into seven separate movements, connecting the Peanuts songs into an integrated whole.

 The release also features a big band rendition of "Linus and Lucy" that was included on the 1973 holiday television special A Charlie Brown Thanksgiving.
 Also included is an undated live nightclub recording of Guaraldi's non-Peanuts signature tune, "Cast Your Fate to the Wind".

 Cover art

-The cover art is a modified replica originally used for the 1964 release Jazz Impressions of A Boy Named Charlie Brown with a caricature of Guaraldi's head replacing an actual head shot of Guaraldi.
+The cover art is a modified replica originally used for the 1964 release Jazz Impressions of A Boy Named Charlie Brown with a head shot of Guaraldi replaced by a caricature interpretation.